nylas/nylas-mail/README.md

 #### Community Plugins

 Note these are not tested or officially supported by Nylas, but we still think they are really cool!
-If you find bugs with them, please open GitHub issues on their individual project pages, not the N1 repo page.
+If you find bugs with them, please open GitHub issues on their individual project pages, not the Nylas Mail (N1) repo page.
 Thanks!

 - [Jiffy](http://noahbuscher.github.io/N1-Jiffy/)—Insert animated GIFs
 - [Weather](https://github.com/jackiehluo/n1-weather)